vince-p/academicprofile/content/microdep/index.md

 ### **{{< span style="color:#43C6DB;" text="Who can participate?  " >}}**
 **_Key Inclusion Criteria:_**
-•	Major depressive disorder of moderate severity
+•	Major depressive disorder of moderate severity.
-•	Aged 18+
+•	Aged 18+.
-•	Fluent in English
+•	Fluent in English.
 •	Must not drive yourself to the trial site.
 We can organise rideshare transport for you if you are within our catchment area or can reimburse you $100 per visit if you are driven by someone else.
 <br />
 **_Key Exclusion Criteria:_**
-•	No comorbid mental illness of greater severity than MDD
+•	No comorbid mental illness of greater severity than MDD.
-•	No use of antidepressant or antipsychotic medication in past 3 months
+•	No use of antidepressant or antipsychotic medication in past 3 months.
-•	No moderate to severe suicidal ideation in past 12 months
+•	No moderate to severe suicidal ideation in past 12 months.
-•	No history of psychosis, bipolar disorder, stroke or epilepsy
+•	No history of psychosis, bipolar disorder, stroke or epilepsy.
-•	No 1st degree relative with psychosis
+•	No 1st degree relative with psychosis.
 <br />
 <br />
 ### **{{< span style="color:#43C6DB;" text="How do I get involved?" >}}**